Autoduality holds for a degenerating abelian variety: Abstract

 \section{Abstract}

-We prove that certain degenerate abelian varieties, the compactified Jacobian of a nodal curve and a stable quasiabelian variety, satisfy autoduality.
+We prove that certain degenerate abelian varieties that include compactified Jacobians, namely stable semiabelic varieties, satisfy autoduality.
 We establish this result by proving a comparison theorem that relates the associated family of Picard schemes to the N\'{e}ron model, a result of independent interest.
-In our proof, a key fact is that the total space of a suitable family of compactified Jacobians has rational singularities.
+In our proof, a key fact is that the total space of a suitable family of stable semiabelic varieties has rational singularities.